parse-community/parse-server-s3-adapter/README.md

 ## Deprecation Notice -- AWS Credentials
  *the ability to explicitly pass credentials to this adapter is deprecated and will be removed in a future release.*

+You may already be compatible with this change.
+If you have not explicitly set an `accessKey` and `secretKey` then the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are configuring your sdk.
+This will continue to work as is.

+If explicitly configured the `accessKey` and `secretKey` in your adapter configuration, then you'll need to...

+For non AWS hosts:

+*  Run `aws configure` in a terminal which will step you through configuring credentials for the AWS SDK and CLI

+For an AWS host:

+*  Ensure that the role that your host is running as has permissions for your s3 bucket

+Then

+*  remove the `accessKey` and `secretKey` from your configuration

 Although it is not recommended, AWS credentials can be explicitly configured through an options object, constructor string arguments or environment variables ([see below](#using-a-config-file)).
 This option is provided for backward compatibility and will be removed in the forthcoming version 2.0 of this adapter.